jthaoo/phase-1-project/README.md

 This is my Phase 1 Project

-- A Superhero App I've made providing the best of all the superheros on the internet in one place!
+- A Superhero App I've made providing the best of all superheros on the internet in one place!
 I decided to make an API (Application Programming Interface) pulling up random superheros because I've always grown up loving superheros and always had an intrest in them.

 ## Acknowledgements